-Dynatrace offers three types of synthetic monitoring: single-URL browser monitors, browser clickpaths, and HTTP monitors.
+Dynatrace offers these types of synthetic monitors: single-URL browser monitors, browser clickpaths, and HTTP monitors.

 Single-URL browser monitors

 A single-URL browser monitor is the equivalent of a simulated user visiting your application using a modern, updated web browser.
-Browser monitors can be configured to run from any of our global locations at frequencies of up to every 5 minutes.
+Browser monitors can be configured to run from any of our global public or private locations at frequencies of up to every five minutes.
 Browser monitors alert you when your application becomes inaccessible or when baseline performance degrades significantly.

-Browser clickpaths are simulated user visits that monitor your application’s business critical workflows.
-You can use the Dynatrace recorder to record an exact sequence of clicks and user input that you are interested in monitoring for availability and performance.
-Once you’ve captured the mouse clicks and additional user actions that you want your browser clickpath to include, you can set your browser clickpath to run automatically at regular intervals to test your site’s availability and functionality.
+Browser clickpaths are simulated user visits that monitor your application’s business-critical workflows.
+You can use the Dynatrace recorder (or you can use script mode) to capture an exact sequence of clicks and user input that you're interested in monitoring for availability and performance.
+Once you’ve captured the mouse clicks and additional user actions that you want your browser clickpath to include, you can schedule the browser clickpath to run automatically at regular intervals from our global public or private locations to test your site’s availability and performance.

-Note: See Browser monitors in private locations for Chromium versions you should install on a synthetic-enabled ActiveGate running private browser monitors.
+See Browser monitors in private locations for Chromium versions you should install on a Synthetic-enabled ActiveGate running private browser monitors.

 To enhance synthetic monitor security, Dynatrace blocks monitors from sending requests to a local host (for example,

 Additionally, you can read about credential vault security architecture for synthetic monitoring credentials.